adam2am/opencode-workflows/docs/architecture.md

 ├── creeds/          # Alias for rules/
 ├── code/            # Alias for rules/
 ├── commands/        # Alias for orders/
+├── agents/          # Alias for crew/
-└── agents/          # Alias for crews/
+└── mates/           # Alias for crew/
 ```

 ## Configuration